Hypothyroidism vs. Hashimoto’s: what’s different and what’s similar!

 - Most Hashimoto’s patients will eventually see a rise in either or both of their thyroid antibodies, called Anti-TPO or Anti-thyroglobulin.
 (We have noted that a large body of patients have “some” antibodies below the range without having Hashimoto’s, by the way, nor do they see it happen later.)

 - The majority of Hashimoto’s patients need to avoid gluten: those with regular hypothyoidism often don’t need to avoid gluten (but may manage their intake due to the high levels of modern gluten levels in foods)

-- Though both sides can have inflammation, Hashi’s patients tend to have more frequent and higher markers of inflammation due to the attack on the thyroid itself.
-Regular hypothyroid patients ‘may’ see inflammation markers due to atherosclerosis from the lowered metabolism or higher concentrations of triglycerides.
+- Though both sides can have inflammation, Hashi’s patients tend to have more frequent and higher markers of inflammation due to the attack on the thyroid itself, as well as digestive issues causing inflammation, as well for some.
+Regular hypothyroid patients may see inflammation markers due to atherosclerosis from the lowered metabolism or higher concentrations of triglycerides.